osohq/oso/new-docs/content/any/getting-started/policies/index.md

 and enforced in many different ways; e.g., as `if` statements in code, with database access control, filesystem permissions, etc.

-Oso is a library that makes it easy to express and enforce authorization policies.
+Oso is a library designed to express and enforce authorization policies.
 Policies are kept separate from both application code and the underlying database/filesystem/etc.
 But because Oso is a library that runs in your application